 The CMR certification application must be submitted no later than 2 years after sitting the exam with cases taken from 2 years before up to 2 years after having sat the exam.

-The primary pre-requisite to obtain certification at Level 2 or 3 is to have passed the European CMR exam offered annually.The exam is currently held on the last day of the annual EuroCMR meeting.For further information please click here.
+The primary pre-requisite to obtain certification at Level 2 or 3 is to have passed the European CMR exam offered annually.The exam is currently held on the last day of the annual EuroCMR meeting.Click here for further information.

 1. Spend a minimum amount of time working under the supervision of a level 3 (European CMR/SCMR) certified expert: